REDCap is a secure web application designed to support data capture for research.

 Please include the citation below in study manuscripts using REDCap for data collection and management:

-The project described was supported by Award Number UL1TR000114 from the National Center for Advancing Translational Sciences (NCATS) of the National Institutes of Health (NIH).
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Center For Research Resources or the National Institutes of Health.
-Study data were collected and managed using REDCap electronic data capture tools hosted at the University of Minnesota.¹
+"This research was supported by the National Institutes of Health’s National Center for Advancing Translational Sciences, grant UL1TR002494.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health’s National Center for Advancing Translational Sciences."